cjmartin/launchcalendar.org/_posts/2025-05-02-falcon-9-starlink-group-6-75.md

     type:
       - video
       - launch video
+      - launch
+      - youtube
     source: youtube
     url: 'https://www.youtube.com/watch?v=3ZTSgzbej9w'
     video_id: 3ZTSgzbej9w
 images: []
 ---
-On May 2, 2025, at 01:51 UTC, SpaceX successfully launched its Starlink 6-75 mission from SLC-40 (Launch Complex-40) at Cape Canaveral Space Force Station.
-The Falcon 9 delivered 28 Starlink v2 Mini satellites—including Direct-to-Cell units—into a 43-degree, 530 km low Earth orbit, matching the record for most massive Starlink payload.
-Booster B1080 flew for the eighteenth time and safely landed on the droneship 'Just Read The Instructions.'
-This mission marked SpaceX's 51st Falcon 9 launch and 34th dedicated Starlink flight of 2025.
+On May 2, 2025 at 01:51 UTC, SpaceX launched the Starlink Group 6-75 mission from SLC-40 at Cape Canaveral Space Force Station.
+The proven Falcon 9 booster B1080 lifted a payload of 28 Starlink v2 Mini satellites—including Direct-to-Cell units—matching a record for the heaviest Starlink payload.
+The mission achieved a 43-degree inclination at 530 km and saw the booster successfully land on the droneship 'Just Read The Instructions.'
+This marked one of SpaceX's highest-mass Starlink payloads, and was the 51st Falcon 9 launch and 34th dedicated Starlink flight of 2025, as well as the 248th Falcon 9 launch from SLC-40 and 469th overall.
 Favorable weather supported mission success, and the satellites will maneuver into their final orbits in the coming days.